 An example of this is how at the top of a mountain, the amount of gas molecules is lower, which means there is less air pressure.
 However, at sea level, the molecules are more densely packed, which means there is more air pressure.

-liquids also apply pressure on objects.
+Liquids also apply pressure on objects.
 Depth is what changes the pressure in liquids.
-So, the deeper you go, the greater the liquid pressure.
+Therefore, the deeper you go, the greater the liquid pressure.

 The pressure in a liquid increases with depth due to the weight of the liquid above it.
 This increased pressure at greater depths can force water to spurt out more quickly when given an outlet (e.g. a hole).
 In contrast, at shallower depths where the pressure is lower, water spurts out less forcefully.